 - Born August 23, 1957 in Cedar Rapids, IA USA

 Boddicker hailed from the small town of Norway, Iowa (pop.
 633).
 When he became a big league star, much was made of the fact that he had spent previous winters working in grain elevators in Norway for $4.50 an hour.
 He was drafted by the Montreal Expos out of high school in the 1975 amateur draft, but chose to enroll at the University of Iowa instead.
 Boddicker was named to the third-team All-Big 10 team as a third baseman after his freshman year at Iowa.
-However, he decided to concentrate on pitching after that season.
-In his junior year in 1978, he led the NCAA with 11.5 strikeouts per 9 innings.
-He then signed as a 6th round pick in the 1978 amateur draft with the Baltimore Orioles and scout Joe Bowman.
+He decided to concentrate on pitching after that season.
+In his junior year, 1978, he led the NCAA with 11.5 strikeouts per 9 innings.
+He signed as a 6th round pick in the 1978 amateur draft with the Baltimore Orioles and scout Joe Bowman.
 15 weeks later, he was playing in AAA for the Rochester Red Wings.
-However, he would be stuck at Rochester for most of the next 4 years, although he made brief appearances in Baltimore in 1980, 1981, and 1982.
+He would be stuck at Rochester for most of the next four years, although he made brief appearances in Baltimore in 1980, 1981, and 1982.
 There were reports that Earl Weaver was not impressed with Boddicker’s stuff and he seemed to be cast in the role as the last guy off the staff.

 Boddicker had his finest major league season for the 1984 Orioles, going 20-11 with a 2.79 ERA and finishing fourth in balloting for the 1984 American League Cy Young Award.
 In the process, he became the first Oriole to lead the league in both ERA and victories.
 However, he would never match the success of his first two seasons.
 His pitching slipped for the 1985 Orioles and he finished just 12-17 after getting out to a 6-1 start.
 His hits and walks allowed both increased dramatically, even though he pitched 58 fewer innings than he had in 1984.
 There were reports he was tipping his change-up, but he also was bothered by tendinitis in his right knee late in the year, which ended his season on September 19.